 *Osteomyelitis is a bone infection.
 Infection may spread to bone from surrounding soft tissue, from elsewhere in the body via the blood, or directly from a bone injury or bone surgery.
-Osteomyelitis is a serious complication of chronic wounds and necrotizing faciitis and is a distinctive feature of Wagner Grade 3 diabetic ulcers.
+Osteomyelitis is a serious complication of chronic wounds and necrotizing fasciitis and is a distinctive feature of Wagner Grade 3 diabetic ulcers.

 Bone infections may be caused by any number of bacteria or fungi.
 The most common cause of osteomyelitis is MRSA, or methicillin-resistant Staphylococcus aureus, which has become a particularly troublesome hospital- and healthcare-acquired infection (HAI).

 Actinomycosis, or lumpy jaw, a disease common in animals but rare in humans, may be caused by bacteria of the Actinomyces species or by other anaerobic pathogens.